 My signature work work consists of vibrant, bold colours with strong architectural shapes and patterns.
-I take my inspiration from my travels and the urban shoreline; weathered walls, decorative motifs and lettering and recently allotments.
-Increasingly, there is a strong abstract element, but there remain recognisable parts that draw the viewer in: the hook of a crane, the bow of a boat, the profile of a mast, all of which plays on the viewer’s imagination.
+I take my inspiration from my travels and the urban shoreline; weathered surfaces, decorative motifs and lettering, and more recently boats and shipyards.
+Increasingly, there is a strong abstract element, but there remains recognisable parts that draw the viewer in: the hook of a crane, the bow of a boat, the profile of a mast, all of which plays on the viewer’s imagination.

 In a new situation I am alert to the feel, shape, movement and life of the subject.
 Back in my studio I recompose, build up, conceal and reveal, deliberately avoiding representational clarity to create vibrant compositions, never knowing how the piece will develop.
 Collage and acrylic are so versatile and immediate, I love the spontaneity of the ripped and cut line and the ‘history’ of a piece of abandoned paper combined and layered with juicy paint.
 It is a controlled yet intuitive development that allows me a huge amount of freedom to interpret my sketches in a bold and original way.

 Sign up below to Karen Stamper’s mailing list to receive newsletters with information on workshops, exhibitions, preview invites, studio tips and art holidays.